05. 112A (1956) Wurlitzer Electronic Piano

 According to Fred DiLeone, the key sticks are longer than on a 120, with a stop at the back to prevent them from bouncing up.
 They are also different from the 112 keys.
 Through trading photos, we compared reed bars with a 112.
 They matched one of the 112 reed bar variants (from early in 1956, as opposed to the mid-year version…. strangely).

 Here, we have two different reedbars from examples of the prior model, the 112.
 (I’m discussing this here, because the 112 page is already overloaded with data, and it applies to both models.)
 The top one is masking-tape-dated to March 23 1956, and the lower one is dated to June 12, 1956.
 They have subtle differences in design, many of which seem related to ease in removal from the action (=not breaking hammers when taking out or putting back in).
 There may be earlier variants in the 110, 111, and early 112‘s.
 This is a worthy subject for further research.
-It is the earlier March version that was also found in a recent 112A.
+It is the earlier March version that was also found recently in a 112A.

 Two 1956 112 reedbars, compatible with 112A.